C-Keenan/game-server-helper/README.md

 - Added a donation reminder statement to the main 'gsh' function.
 You can disable it by editing the "/usr/gsh/environment/donation-ctrl.env" file and setting the "$donationmessage" variable to '1'.
 This file will never be overwritten as it is created at install or at the latest update.

-- Docker container environment files will no longer be overwritten either as they are made and set at install/update if they do not exist, hopefully this saves you the frustration of needing to reset you minecraft rcon password every time there is an update.
+- Docker container environment files will no longer be overwritten either as they are made and set at install/update if they do not exist, hopefully this saves you the frustration of needing to reset your minecraft rcon password every time there is an update.
 Apologies for the frustrations.

 ### Release 07/21/2024 P2